ant fact archive

 courtesy of the artist

 Caterpillars often grow up surrounded by ants.
-They employ chemical and acoustic signals to manipulate their entourage into liking and protecting them.44 A sweet secretion is used to reward the guardians for their services.
-45,46
+They employ chemical and acoustic signals to manipulate their entourage into liking and protecting them.44 A sweet secretion is used to reward the ants for their services.45,46

 • Caterpillars have developed several dedicated organs specifically for appeasing and attracting ants.